M&A due diligence checklist: What documents to include?

 Carefully analyze due diligence findings to minimize overlooked benefits and risks of the upcoming merger or acquisition.

-Here are three of the most common mistakes to avoid while collecting due diligence documents.
+Here are three of the most common mistakes to avoid during M&A due diligence.

 1. Treating document collection as a simple audit